Best clinical strength deodorant

 Active ingredient

 Clinical strength deodorants rely on one of three ingredients for their antiperspirant properties.
 These are aluminum chloride, aluminum zirconium and aluminum sesquichlorohydrate.
-Of the three, aluminum chloride is the strongest due to the small molecule size that allows it to penetrate deeply into the sweat gland.
+Of the three, aluminum chloride is the strongest due to a small molecule size that lets it penetrate deeply into the sweat gland.
 However, it is also the most likely to irritate.

-Suppose you have sensitive skin or aren’t dealing with extreme hyperhidrosis.
-In that case, it may be better to opt for a deodorant that uses aluminum zirconium or aluminum sesquichlorohydrate as its active antiperspirant ingredient.
-The former is the more common ingredient, but both are gentle on the skin, though they offer less protection against sweating than aluminum chloride.
+If you have sensitive skin or aren’t dealing with extreme hyperhidrosis, it may be better to choose a deodorant that uses aluminum zirconium or aluminum sesquichlorohydrate.
+Aluminum zirconium is more common, but both are gentle on the skin, though they offer less protection against sweating than aluminum chloride.

 Form

-Clinical strength deodorants are available in roll-on, gel and solid options.
-Roll-on deodorants are liquid formulas that go on wet but dry quickly.
-They are easy to apply and usually completely invisible during and after application.
-Gels have a thick consistency that takes longer to dry than roll-on options but are also easy to use and dry clear.
-That said, some may find they leave behind an unpleasant tackiness.
-Solid deodorants can leave behind a white residue that leaves marks on dark clothes, but they don’t require any drying time.
+- Roll-on deodorants are liquid formulas that go on wet but dry quickly.
+They are easy to apply and usually invisible during and after application.

+- Gel deodorants have a thick consistency that takes longer to dry than roll-on options but are also easy to use and dry clear.
+Some, though, may find they leave behind an unpleasant tackiness.

+- Solid deodorants can have a white residue that leaves marks on dark clothes, but they don’t require any drying time.

 Fragrance

 Clinical deodorants are available in scented or fragrance-free options.
-If opting for a scented deodorant, it should have a fragrance you find pleasant.
 Men’s deodorants often have fresh, spicy or musky scents, while women’s tend to be floral.

 How much can you expect to spend on clinical strength deodorant